cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 proposal.
 Please make a copy of that template, fill it in with your ideas, and ensure it's publicly visible, before adding the link into the GitHub issue.

-After the initial dicussion, CFPs should be added to the `design-cfps repo <https://github.com/cilium/design-cfps>`_ so the design and discussion can be stored for future reference.
+After the initial discussion, CFPs should be added to the `design-cfps repo <https://github.com/cilium/design-cfps>`_ so the design and discussion can be stored for future reference.

 .. _provision_environment: